 Eleven buildings changed hands in the city last year, a nearly fourfold increase from 2010, according to the commercial real estate firm Jones Lang LaSalle.
-Among the towers sold were the 40-story Exchange Place building on State Street and 33 Arch Street - deals that totaled nearly $1 billion.
+Among the towers sold were 40-story Exchange Place on State Street and 33 Arch St. - deals that totaled nearly $1 billion.

 The increasing activity is one of the strongest indications yet that Boston’s business community is emerging from a downturn that resulted in hundreds of lost jobs, lower profits and confidence, and paralysis in both the residential and commercial real estate sectors.